 Here’s where you learn to relax.
 Avoid pulling yourself forward with your legs, rely instead on the forward momentum you created by pushing your hands away quickly and then let your legs relax as the knees bend.

-Try this: Take a 5-second stroke.
+Take a 5-second stroke.
 Push hard and quick through the drive for one second.
 Then practice the recovery pattern; quick hands, closing the hips, and slow legs for four seconds.
 Take 15 – 20 strokes and have someone count for you.
 The end game is to feel what it’s like to turn your legs off and let them relax.

 2. Quick, Explosive Catches Will Shave Seconds Off your Split